Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Global Symmetry Fragmentation

 Back to the EM-exchange symmetry enriched $D(S_3)$ phase.
-Although according to Eq. \eqref{eq:s3multifusion}, apparently there are two types of domain walls labeled by $\alpha$ and $\beta$, they in fact differ by a $\Z_2$ gauge generated by the gauge degree of freedom $s\in S_3$ with $s^2=1$.\cite{Fu2025}.
-As such, if we know the symmetry transformations on the anyons conducted by crossing domain wall $\alpha$, we can easily derive those conducted by crossing domain wall $\beta$.
+Although according to Eq. \eqref{eq:s3multifusion}, apparently there are two types of domain walls labeled by $\alpha$ and $\beta$, they in fact differ by a $\Z_2$ gauge generated by the gauge degree of freedom $s\in S_3$ with $s^2=1$.\cite{fu2025symmetryenrichedtopologicalphasesgauging} As such, if we know the symmetry transformations on the anyons conducted by crossing domain wall $\alpha$, we can easily derive those conducted by crossing domain wall $\beta$.
 Hence, hereafter, we would consider domain wall $\alpha$ only unless otherwise mentioned.
-The EM-exchange symmetry transformations on the $D(S_3)$ anyons can be directly read off from the $z$-tensors (Appendix \ref{sec:symmetry_anyon}) of the SET model.
-For instance, from $z^{(F,C);\alpha_{+-}}_{r_{++},(1_1)_{--},\alpha_{+-}}=1$, we can see that under symmetry transformation, $F_r$ transforms into $C_{1_1}$.
-We record all these transformations in Table \ref{tab:transformation}, which gives the representations $\rho^J(\mathcal{G}_{em})$ of the symmetry transformation $\mathcal{G}_{em}$ over anyon $J$ (while for any anyon $J$ the representation of trivial action $1$ is trivial: $\rho^J(1)=\idm$).
-Note that here, $J$ may not be a single anyon type of $D(S_3)$ because as seen, the EM-exchange symmetry can mix anyon types $C$ and $F$.
-As such, in the following, we would also consider $J=C\oplus F$, which is a nonsimple object in $D(S_3)$.
-For example
+The EM-exchange symmetry transformations on the $D(S_3)$ anyons can be directly read off from the $z$-tensors (see Appendix \ref{sec:categorical_data}) of the SET model.
+For instance, from $z^{(F,C);\alpha_{+-}}_{r_{++},(1_1)_{--},\alpha_{+-}}=1$, we can see that EM exchange transformation $\mathcal{G}_{em}$ turns $F_r$ into $C_{1_1}$.
+Table \ref{tab:transformation} records all such transformations, which give the representations $\rho^{\tilde J}(\mathcal{G}_{em})$ of the transformation $\mathcal{G}_{em}$ over the internal space of $\tilde J$, which is possibly a composite anyon, such as $C\oplus F$.
+For any $\tilde J$ the representation of trivial action $1$ is trivial: $\rho^{\tilde J}(1)=\idm$.
+For $\tilde J=D$ as an example, with $\omega:=e^{i\frac{2\pi}{3}}$: